makker-nl/vagrant-ol-kubernetes/README.md

 The provisioners are run using the bash _runuser_ command, through the [runAs.sh](scripts/runAs.sh) script.
 Through this script the Vagrant provisioner can run the actual script via another Linux User.
 The *Run* column denotes when the provisioner is run:
 * **once**: only when provisioning at the first time *vagrant up* is performed.
 Or when the *vagrant provision* command is explicitly executed.
-* **always**: every time the *vagrant up* is performed, thus at every start up.
-This is handy for provisioners that start a database or a application server, for instance.
+* **always**: every time the *vagrant up* is performed, thus at every start-up.
+This is handy for provisioners that start a database or an application server, for instance.
 * **never**: only when the *vagrant provision* command is explicitly executed.

 Since this project is intended to train with installing Kubernetes, only the provisioners to setup Linux in the VMs are set to _once_.
 The others are set to never, but can be executed as a intermediate solution.